aws-samples/shopfloor-connectivity/docs/sfc-targets-chaining.md

-Store and forwarding functionality for SFC targets is implemented using an intermediate target of type store-forward-target.
-It will use the returned results from the targets to buffer messages that could not be delivered to the destinations of the targets behind the store and forward target.
-When the targets can resume delivering data to their destinations the store and forward target will resubmit the data to these targets.
+Store and forwarding functionality for SFC targets is implemented using an intermediate target of type "store-forward-target".
+This target serves two main purposes:

+- The store-forward-target buffers messages that could not be delivered to the destinations of the targets behind it.
+This decision is based on the results returned from these downstream targets.
+When the downstream targets can resume delivering data to their destinations, the store and forward target will resubmit the buffered data to these targets.

+- This mechanism ensures that data is not lost when downstream targets are temporarily unable to deliver it, providing a robust solution for handling intermittent connectivity or destination unavailability issues in the SFC system.

 ## Store and forward target